-Mini-Assignments: These will be VERY short assignments requiring no more than a few sentences of text, plus one additional component (e.g. one photo, one online search result).
-Your grade will only rely on completeness of the submission (i.e. this is a participation grade).
+Mini-Assignments: These will be VERY short assignments requiring no more than a few sentences of text, plus some additional components (e.g. photos, online/library search results).
+Your grade will rely on completeness of the submission, as per the instructions.